Waste Collection Permit:

 An application form to surrender a Waste Facility Permit may be downloaded here

-Guidance on filling out the form may be obtained by clicking here: guidance manual permit & coreg application.
+Guidance on filling out the form may be obtained by clicking here: Guidance Manual for Waste Facility Permit & Certificate of Registration

 The classes of waste activity subject to permit are listed in the third schedule of the regulations and can be viewed here Third Schedule Part I.